pschool-in/curriculum/content/grammar/new-topics/adjective-4.md

 ## Learning Objective:

-To understand the meanings of adjectives and to know that adjectives describe noun and pronoun.
+To understand the meanings of adjectives and to know that adjectives describe nouns and pronouns.

-To know how the adjectives are arranged in an order when more than one adjective is used to describe a noun or pronoun in a sentence.
+To know how the adjectives are arranged in order when more than one adjective is used to describe a noun or pronoun in a sentence.

 ### Reading Notes:
-Adjectives are the words that describe the "persons", "places", "things" etc. Adjectives or describing words talk about color, number, material, quality, quantity, size, feel etc.
+Adjectives are the words that describe the "persons", "places", "things" etc. Adjectives or describing words talk about color, number, material, quality, quantity, size, feel, etc.

 For example:
-1. Tarun is wearing a "red" shirt. (here "red" is an adjective that describes the noun "shirt" by letting us know what kind of shirt is it?)
+1. Tarun is wearing a "red" shirt. (here "red" is an adjective that describes the noun "shirt" by letting us know what kind of shirt it is?)
 2. They have purchased a "square" table. (here "square" is an adjective that describes the noun "table" by letting us know the shape of the table)

 Read the following sentence